 In a market economy the last [i.e. money] also is an essential element of industrial life and its inclusion in the market mechanism has, as we will see, far-reaching institutional consequences.

-Fiat money, if run under a floating exchange rate, seems to offer significant policy freedom in this respect.
-I have argued in Taxation, Money, Freedom and Economy that:
+Sovereign currency, if run under a floating exchange rate, offers significant policy freedom in this respect.
+It was argued in the post ‘Taxation, Money, Freedom and Economy’ (linked to above) that:

 Money has always been a particular problem for revolutionaries and anti-capitalists.
 What will money look like “after the revolution”?
 How will it function?
 Will it exist at all?
 It’s hard to answer the question if you don’t know what money actually is.
 Proposing to eliminate it entirely seems utopian and naïve.
 Suggesting money will still exist sounds as though one is admitting to the inevitability of some kind of market. (emphasis added)